-To be eligible, home-owners must demonstrate that rates comprise more than 15 per cent of their gross income.
+He's proposed an "indefinite" deferral for those over 65 who could demonstrate rates comprised more than 15 per cent of their gross income.

-"As I go about the city, I hear everyday from older Wellingtonians about how the rates bill places stress on their household budget," he said.
+"As I go about the city, I hear every day from older Wellingtonians about how the rates bill places stress on their household budget.